 Is it ideal to use both physical and chemical exfoliant together?

 If you are thinking about using them both on the same day or at the same time, that is totally not a good idea!
-Chemical and physical exfoliants should not both be used on the same day as it can strip your skin of essential things and can even damage your skin barrier.
+Chemical and physical exfoliants should not both be used on the same day as they can strip your skin of essential things and can even damage your skin barrier.
 However, if you want to use them both, you can choose to alternate using the chemical and physical exfoliant on different days.
 Say your routine is exfoliating twice a week, you can use a chemical exfoliant on the first day and a physical exfoliant on the second day.
 This way the dead skin cells that may be hanging off your skin after using the chemical exfoliant would be removed using the physical exfoliant.

 How quickly does chemical and physical exfoliation work?